mwilck/btrfs-clone/README.md

 destroy the source file system though, they're only really use full for file system *migration*.

+One problem with all these approaches is that they also clone the file system UUID, therefore the devices with original and cloned file system can't be present in the same system at the same time without confusing the kernel.
+This problem can be overcome by running **btrfstune -u** after the cloning operation.

 Tools like **rsync**, which are not aware of btrfs file system internals, will waste disk space in the presence of snapshots, because they can't take advantage of shared extents.

 ## General remarks